Learn about many of the available medications in our database.

 Depression: Anti-retroviral medications have been known to cause mood swings and symptoms of depression.
 If you have depression or a history of depression, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you experience symptoms of depression such as poor concentration, changes in weight, changes in sleep, decreased interest in activities, or notice them in a family member who is taking this medication, contact your doctor as soon as possible.

-Hypersensitivity reactions: A severe allergic reaction called hypersensitivity syndrome has occurred for some people with the use of dolutegravir-rilpivirine.
+Hypersensitivity reactions: A severe allergic reaction has occurred for some people with the use of dolutegravir-rilpivirine.
 This reaction involves a number of organs in the body and may be fatal if not treated quickly.
-Stop taking the medication and get immediate medical attention if you have symptoms of a severe allergic reaction, including fever, swollen glands, yellowing of the skin or eyes, or flu-like symptoms with skin rash or blistering.
+Stop taking the medication and get immediate medical attention if you have symptoms of a severe allergic reaction, including fever, facial swelling, swollen glands, yellowing of the skin or eyes, or flu-like symptoms with skin rash, peeling, or blistering.

 Liver function: Rilpivirine, one of the ingredients in this medication, is largely removed from the body by the liver.
 If you have decreased liver function or liver disease, this medication may build up in the body, causing increased side effects.
 Dolutegravir-rilpivirine may also reduce liver function and can cause liver failure.
 If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you experience symptoms of liver problems (e.g., abdominal pain, persistent vomiting, feeling unwell, fever, itching, yellowing of the skin and eyes, dark urine), contact your doctor immediately.